This post is periodically updated with new attacks on the media by the president.

 - Tweeted mocking images of him wrestling a CNN reporter and his campaign hitting a CNN reporter with a train.

 - Overseen a Justice Department review of policies for subpoenaing media organizations in an effort to crack down on both whistleblowers and journalists.
+As of November 2017, investigations of leaks by the department reportedly grew 800 percent under Jeff Sessions.

 - Pledged to “fight the #FakeNews” with a Polish leader hostile to press freedom.